axone-protocol/docs/docs/whitepaper/roles.md

 Data Providers primarily aim to reference datasets within the protocol.

 ***Responsibilities***
 They are responsible  describing dataset characteristics (metadata) and for establishing consent rules for the use of this resource .
-They are solely authorized to modify these rules unless they decide otherwise through these rules of consent.
+They are the only ones authorized to modify these rules unless they decide otherwise through these rules of consent.
 They may also receive compensation from Consumers each time their data is used or purchased, according to the associated governance rules.

 ***Interaction***
 They interact with the protocol via dedicated smart contracts to register datasets, establish their consent rules and characteristics, and make the dataset available and accessible.
-In addition, retribution fees may be distributed to data providers, in accordance with established consent rules.
+In addition, retribution fees may be distributed to data providers, in accordance with established consent rules and zone rules.

 ***Entity***
 Data Providers can be individuals, applications, companies, or organizations owning and/or managing datasets.